reetmitra/tp/docs/UserGuide.md

 #### Command history

-You can navigate between past successful commands by pressing the `UP` and `DOWN` arrow keys.
+You can navigate between past successful commands and the current command by using the `UP` and `DOWN` arrow keys.

 #### Saving the data